 For the \emph{convergence} we consider now the dual expressions for the expectations of polynomials as the time horizon $t \to \infty$, where the dual expression is the asymptotically given by the time-space coalescents at time $t_1<t_2<\cdots < t_n<t$ as $t \to \infty$ and using the fact that

 \end{proof}

 Finally we have to show the limit is given by $[CRT]$.
-We have to deal with the convergence of the total mass process and the $\U^1$-valued part.
+We have to deal with the convergence of the total mass process and the $\U_1$-valued part.
 For definition of the CRT from a Brownian excursion on $[0,1]$ we refer to \cite{LeGall93}, see also \cite{PWak13}.

-In order to obtain that the distance matrices of samples from the CRT agree with the $t \to \infty$ object of our $\M$-valued fossil Feller diffusion we work with the polynomials and use the results on the convergence of the individual based models.
-For the CRT this goes back to Aldous \cite{Ald1991a} and of our dynamic this is a simple extension of what was done in \cite{GPW09,Gl12}.
+In order to obtain that the distance matrices of samples from the CRT agree with the $t \to \infty$ object of our $\M$-valued fossil Feller diffusion we work with the polynomials and the fact that $\bar\mfU$ becomes extinct, so that after a random time $\bar T_{\mathrm{ext}}$ the fossil process is constant, namely equal to the $\ntree$-element.
+Therefor polynomials converge as $t\to\infty$ to a limit.
+This limit has to be identified as CRT.

+At this point we use the results on the convergence of the individual based models.
+For the CRT this goes back to Aldous \cite{Ald1991a} and the result for our dynamic this is a simple extension of what was done in \cite{GPW09,Gl12}.
+For the individual based model the two objects are identical by inspection.
+Therefore the two limit objects are identical.
 We omit the standard details for this extension.